alexeysp11/delivery-service-csharp/docs/processes/customer/useraccount.md

 - As such, a step-by-step description for this process is not implied, because the necessary data about the user was received during authentication and stored [ClaimsPrincipal](https://learn.microsoft.com/en-us/dotnet/api/system.security.claims.claimsprincipal) as [ClaimTypes](https://learn.microsoft.com/en-us/dotnet/api/system.security.claims.claimtypes) (see process [signin](signin.md)).
 - The following fields are displayed:
     - login,
-    - email mail,
+    - email,
-    - telephone.
+    - phone.
+- Some fields are also displayed on the [settings](settings.md) page.

 ![information_overall](../../img/information_overall.png)